open-mmlab/mmengine/docs/en/tutorials/runner.md

 Welcome to the tutorial of runner, the core of MMEngine's user interface!

 The runner, as an "integrator" in MMEngine, covers all aspects of the framework and shoulders the responsibility of organizing and scheduling nearly all modules.
-Therefore, the code and implementation logic in it have to take into account various situations, making it relatively hard to understand.
+Therefore, the code logic in it has to take into account various situations, making it relatively hard to understand.
 But **don't worry**!
 In this tutorial, we will leave out some messy details and have a quick overview of commonly used APIs, functionalities and examples.
 Hopefully this should provide you with a clear and easy-to-understand user interface.
 After reading through this tutorial, you will be able to:

 - Master the common usage and configuration of the runner
 - Learn the best practice - writing config files - of the runner